Why do we need a Compressed Air System?

 - Gauges are to be provided at different locations to monitor the system pressure & temperature.

 Cooling plays an important role in energy efficiency, two types are:

-- Air-cooled – In-efficient, preferred only for low capacity compressors
+- Air-cooled – In-efficient, preferred only for low-capacity compressors

-- Water-cooled – Efficient, used for high capacity compressors
+- Water-cooled – Efficient, used for high-capacity compressors

-Water is circulated in a jacket around the cylinders to remove the heat resulting from compression & friction due to sliding of pistons.
+Water is circulated in a jacket around the cylinders to remove the heat resulting from compression & friction due to the sliding of pistons.
 Water is also required for the inter/aftercoolers and lube-oil coolers.

 CW consumption for inter/aftercoolers can be estimated based on the compression ratio per stage assuming an adiabatic efficiency.

-Generally, per thumb rule,
+Generally, per the thumb rule,